 Operation Mobilize'S INITIATIVES ARE FOCUSED ON ACTIONABLE SOLUTIONS TO ISSUES IMPACTING PEOPLE OF COLOR.
 WE ARE FOCUSED ON ACTIVATING PROJECTS IN THE POLITICAL AND ECONOMIC ARENAS.

-second ANNUAL KWANZAA CRAWL
+third ANNUAL KWANZAA CRAWL

 A one day event where people of the African diaspora join together to support the black owned bars in their neighborhood.
 Crawlers will be dressed in whatever makes them feel black and beautiful, for a day of unity, fellowship, and fun!